jqnatividad/qsv/docs/whirlwind_tour.md

 [CSV command line toolkit](https://csvkit.readthedocs.io/) takes about 10 seconds to produce similar statistics on the same data set.

 Creating an index gives us more than just faster statistics gathering.
+It enables multithreading on several other commands - `frequency`, `split` & `schema`.
 It also makes slice operations extremely fast because *only the sliced portion* has to be parsed.
 For example, let's say you wanted to grab the last 10 records:

 ```
 $ qsv count wcp.csv